-MEETING OF THE PUBLIC TRUST BOARD - June 2019 Integrated Critical Care Un it (ICCU) Impairment AGENDA ITEM: 15 Report Author and Job Title: Trevor Baker - head of Financial Accounting Direc onsible Russell Caldicott - tor: Director of Finance Action Required Approve □ Discuss □ Inform [Assure □ Executive Summary The purpose of the report is to provide information regarding the impairment of the Integrated Critical Care Unit (ICCU) and the transaction offering value for money noting the level of impairment recognised in the 2018/19 financial statements.
-The report will refer to the valuation methodology, and the Trust securing value for money from the works undertaken by the contractor, with the following prevalent; The capital costs to following bringing the totalled £6.2m.
-The construction inconstantly impaired following instantly impaired following a services within ENT at the construction of the c totals £10.8m and the resultant impairment the asset into use on the 1 st December 2018 ncludes an element of fee charges that are ollowing valuation (£1.3m) accommodation previously used to provide and the entrance (£0.5m) utilised Modern Equivalent Asset (MEA) that essentially values the works on how you facility on a brown field site.
-In modify existing accommodation which results capital solution and hence a further fall in value of £4.4m (approximately a 50% reduction in The Trust ensured value for money for the charges received thr engagement of an independent tester who valued the works compar the invoices received.
+MEETING OF THE PUBLIC MEETING OF THE PUBLIC TRUST BOARD - June 2019 Integrated Critical Care Un it (ICCU) Impairment AGENDA ITEM: 15 Report Author and Job Title: Financial Accounting Dire ponsible ector: Russell Caldicott - Director of Finance Action Required Approve Discuss Inform Executive Summary The purpose of the report is to provide information regarding to impairment of the Integrated Critical Care Unit (ICCU) and the transaction offering value for money noting the level of impairment recognised in the 2018/19 financial statements.
+The report will refer to the valuation methodology, and the Trust security value for money from the works undertaken by the contractor, with the following prevalent; the resultant impairment following bringing the asset into use on the 1st December 2018 totalled £6.2m.
+The construction includes an element of fee charges that are instantly impaired following valuation (£1.3m) An impairment of accommodation previously used to provide services within ENT and the entrance (£0.5m) The construction utilised Modern Equivalent Asset (MEA) valuation technique that essentially values the works on how you would construct the facility on a brown field site.
+The Trust sought to modify existing accommodation which results in a more complex capital solution and hence a further fall in value and impairment of £4.4m (approximately a 50% reduction in carrying value) The Trust ensured value for m engagement of an independent t the invoices received.
 In conclusion, the Trust has secured value for money from engagement with an independent tester, though incurred a significant impairment that is largely associated with application of an approved valuation methodology and fees.
 The transaction (following presentation to the Trust Board) has been subject to external audit scrutiny and approved as the correct treatment for the production of the 2018/19 financial statements.
-Recommendation Members of the Trust Board/ Committee are asked to: Note the costs and subsequent impairment of the ICCU development Mitigate risk in the BAF or Trust Risk Registers purpose is eradicated Resource implications There are no resource implications associated with this report.
-Legal and Equality and There are no legal or equality & diversity implications associated with this Diversity implications paper.
-Strategic Objectives Safe, high quality care ⊠ Care at home Partners Value colleagues □ Resources ⊠
+Recommendation Members of the Trust Board/ Committee are asked to: Note the costs and subsequent impairment of the ICCU development Mitigate risk in the BAF or Trust Risk Registers Resource implications purpose is eradicated Legal and Equality and There are no resource implications associated with this report.
+There are no legal or equality & diversity implications associated with this Diversity implications paper.
+Strategic Objectives Safe, high quality care $\boxtimes$ Care at hom e 🗆 Partners Value collea Resources  ~ afe, hig